 [19] but with the precious blood of Christ, like that of a lamb without blemish or spot.
 [20] He was foreknown before the foundation of the world but was made manifest in the last times for the sake of you.

 Now, what does it mean to say God foreknows a thing?
 Philosophers (and Christians) differ on that.
-This territory is already covered in other blog entries, so I can only summarize here.
-Some believe that God’s foreknowing of a thing is the cause of that thing.
-So, I’m typing this sentence now because God foreknew it.
-This view can get ugly very quickly because it makes God the cause of evil in the world. (e.g., The reason someone is killed is that God foreknew it.)
+This territory has already been covered in other blog entries, so I will only summarize it here.
+Some people believe that God’s foreknowing act is also a cause.
+So, for example, I am typing this sentence now because God foreknew it.
+This view can get ugly very quickly because it makes God the cause of evil in the world. (e.g., The reason someone is killed or a child is raped is that God foreknew it.)

 1 Comment